Posts

 Image

-A girl can never have too many power tools.
+Drilling Holes in Fused Glass A girl can never have too many power tools.
 I know, I know .
-Most girls are into fashion and makeup and sparkle and glitter and all that jazz.
+Most girls are into fashion and makeup and sparkle and glitter.
 Not me.
-I could spend hours on end perusing the power tool section at the hardware stores.
+I could spend hours perusing the power tool section at the hardware stores.
 I can't last 5 minutes in the mall.
 My husband is the luckiest man on earth.
 One of my recent tool purchases ( to the delight of my husband ) is a drill press.
 He's been wanting a drill press for as long as I've known him.
 Apparently he was just waiting for me to suggest adding one to the workshop.
 A drill press isn't required to bring my glass work to the next level, but it certainly helps.
 I tried drilling a hole with a hand drill once.
 Once was enough.
 The press makes it much more precise.
 And I'm less likely to drill through my finger.
 I absolutely love the new finish the drilled holes give the pendants.
-I personally feel it adds another level of sophistication and refinement.
-With holes I can finish them off with fine ste
+With holes I can finish them off with wire instead of bails for a totally different look.
+Are you looking for a ne

 Image